raythurman2386/Notes/HighOrderFunc-20190307.md

         }
         console.log([1,2,3,4].reduce((a,b) => a+b));
     the parameters for reduce include, the array, a combining function and a start value.
 If your array contains at least one value, the start argument can be left off.

+Arrays provide a number of useful high order methods.
+You can use forEach to loop over the elements in an array.
+The filter method returns a new array containing only the elements that pass the predicate function.
+Transforming an array by putting each element through a function is done with map.
+You can use reduce to combing all the elements in an array into a single value.
+The some method tests whether any element matches a given predicate function.
+And findIndex finds the position of the first element that matches a predicate.